Apply to TRIO SSS

 1. Apply to WVC: Complete the WVC Admission Application and be accepted to WVC.

 2. Apply to TRIO SSS: Complete a TRIO SSS Application, short essay response, and supporting documents (listed below).
-The attached PDF is fillable that can be completed on your computer.
 If you have difficulty completing this paperwork on your devices, please reach out to us via email.
 Forms may be mailed to the following address or emailed to firstname.lastname@example.org:

 |Wenatchee Valley College|